embedthis/ioto-doc/docs/start/uses.md

 - Send messages to AWS IoT and other services via MQTT.
 - Upload data and files to AWS S3.
-- Replicate and synchronize structured data to AWS DynamoDB.
+- Replicate structured device data to and from AWS DynamoDB.
 - Send control-plane data to AWS IoT Shadows.
 - Store Ioto, device and O/S logs in AWS CloudWatch logs.
 - Create device and operational metrics in AWS CloudWatch Metrics.